Skip to main content

 Immunoglobulins, also known as antibodies, are present throughout the body as a component of a healthy immune system.
 When immunoglobulins are used as a treatment, they have been purified from the blood of thousands of donors before they are given intravenously (IVIG).
 Treatment with IVIG is used for a wide range of severe autoimmune and inflammatory diseases.
 Although the way they work is not fully understood, they should only be used in these situations.
 They are in short supply so their use in fertility clinics may limit availability for these very sick patients.

-At the October 2021 Scientific and Clinical Advances Advisory Committee (SCAAC) meeting the Committee evaluated the evidence base for immunological tests and treatments.
-Minutes of this discussion and the evidence used to inform this discussion are available on the SCAAC webpage.
+At the October 2021 and July 2023 Scientific and Clinical Advances Advisory Committee (SCAAC) meetings the Committee evaluated the evidence base for the use of IVIG in fertility.
+Minutes of these discussions and the evidence used to inform them are available on the SCAAC webpage.

 Is this treatment add-on safe?

-This is potentially a very harmful treatment that is given by weekly infusions.
+This is potentially a very harmful treatment as it is a blood product that is given by weekly infusions.
 It is also very expensive.
 Because of this risk, IVIG should not be taken as a fertility treatment.

 Common side effects can include headache, muscle pain, fever, chills and low back pain.